unclebob7/geekit/_posts/2019-01-01-dimensionality_reduction.md

 > **So the question is as follows:**
 Before we apply **eigen-decomposition** to the covariance matrix in **PCA**, we perform **mean-normalization** to the dataset, which I previously deem it a sterotypical step taken for data-processing to avoid over-fitting.However, things are not that easy.

-Before we move onward, I'd like to briefly summarize eigen-decomposition which I previously used and a more commonly used **factorization** method, the SVD(singular value decomposition).
+Before we move onward, I'd like to briefly Sigmamarize eigen-decomposition which I previously used and a more commonly used **factorization** method, the SVD(singular value decomposition).

 ## eigen-decompositon vs. SVD
 > eigen-decomposition : `A = P*D*P^-1`